Answering some Cesarean Birth Questions

-A. You are no less a woman if you had a cesarean.
+A. You are no less a woman if you had a cesarean birth.
 After all, you nourished this baby through pregnancy, and your baby grew in your womb, even though the exit was not the one you planned on.
-Medical circumstances beyond your control may have led to your previous surgical birth.
+Medical circumstances beyond your control may have led to your previous cesarean birth.
 In all likelihood, you were doing the best you could at the time.

-This time around you can avoid feelings of regret by being informed and prepared, and following the suggestions we have given throughout this book on having a healthy pregnancy and efficient delivery.
-In our experience, women who begin studying up for a VBAC often realize that there were things they could have done to lessen their chances of having the cesarean.
-Mothers who can satisfy themselves that they did all they could to influence a positive birth outcome typically do not experience feelings of guilt and failure, because they realize they had a truly necessary cesarean.
+This time around you can avoid feelings of regret by being informed and prepared, and following the suggestions we have given on having a healthy pregnancy and efficient delivery.
+In our experience, women who begin studying up for a VBAC often realize that there were things they could have done to lessen their chances of having the cesarean birth.
+Mothers who can satisfy themselves that they did all they could to influence a positive birth outcome typically do not experience feelings of guilt and failure, because they realize they had a truly necessary cesarean birth.